xebialabs/blueprints/kubernetes/multicloud-pipeline/README.md

 ```

 1. When you run this blueprint, you must choose one of the following platforms:
-   1. AKS
+    1. Azure AKS
-   2. EKS
+    2. Amazon EKS
-   3. GKE
+    3. Google GKE
-2. Start an instance of XLD and XLR using the `xl-devops-platform` blueprint generated in the docker directory
+2. Start an instance of XLD and XLR using the `xl-devops-platform` blueprint generated in the `docker` directory
 3. Apply this blueprint to the above platform
 4. In XLR, find the template you created and start a deployment